Abhilekhgautam/Abhilekhgautam/README.md

 I am *Abhilekh Gautam* from Nepal.
 Programming is my hobby these day.
 I like writing C++.
 Recently I have started learning the Rust Programming language.
 I am interested in System Programming and currently working on my hobby compiler project.
-However I am into backend web development as well, I use go for that purpose.
+However I am into backend web development as well.

 Beside programming I like reading books (Currently reading the *The Dragon Book*) I have found my interest in technical writing as well, I have written more than